Argentine Northwest: Tourism

 The Quebrada de Humahuaca, a UNESCO World Heritage Site.

 The Argentine Northwest is a popular destination for both domestic and international travelers, attracting neighboring Argentinos and vacationing Europeans alike.
 Some of the most popular destination are Quebrada de Humahuaca and the Cerro de los Siete Colores, Cafayate and the Valles Calchaquíes, Tafí del Valle, and the capital cities of the provinces: San Miguel de Tucumán, San Fernando del Valle de Catamarca, Salta and San Salvador de Jujuy.

 The national parks of the region are: Baritú National Park, Calilegua National Park, El Rey National Park, Los Cardones National Park and Campo de los Alisos National Park.

 Cultural tourism

 In addition to the geography of the area, the culture is also of great interest.
-It is heavily influenced by Spanish, Quechua and Qulla cultures, and the region is quite distinct from the rest of Argentina which is predominantly European.
+It is heavily influenced by Spanish, Diaguita and Qulla cultures, and the region is quite distinct from the rest of Argentina which is predominantly European.
 This influence can be seen in the music, clothing and customs of the town.